Program Schedule

 9:15-9:45 From Plans to Practice: Leading with Adaptability and Intention

-Keynote Speaker: Cindi Kisch
+Keynote Speaker: Cindi Kish

 Learn what it means to lead effectively when plans meet real-world change.
 Drawing on lived Rotary leadership experience and themes from this weekend, our speaker will help Presidents-Elect connect their preparation to the adaptability, focus, and intention required to lead a successful year.